pinterest/graphql-lint-rules/README.md

 - Only edge type names may end in `Edge`.
 These object types are considered edge types.

+### `relay-id-field-type`

+This rule validates that when an `id` field is used, it is of an `ID` scalar type that is assumed to exist in the schema as a string scalar.

+Relay [imposes this requirement](https://github.com/facebook/relay/issues/1682#issuecomment-296393416) because it makes assumptions about any `id` field that it sees.

 ## Contributing

 See [`CONTRIBUTING.md`](CONTRIBUTING.md).